 Excessive Use of Purple Shampoo

 Purple shampoo counteracts the yellow undertones to enhance cool-toned hair color.
-Nonetheless, too much use of purple shampoo causes your hair to absorb the purple pigment into the cuticle.
-As a result, your blonde hair becomes darker.
+Nonetheless, too much use of purple shampoo can cause your hair to absorb purple pigment into the cuticle.
+As a result, your blonde hair can look darker or duller.

 What To Do To Prevent Blonde Hair From Turning Brown?

-Blonde hair turning brown due to hormones isn’t something you can prevent.
+Blonde hair turning darker at the roots due to hormones isn’t something you can prevent.
 However, for other external factors, use the preventive measures below to maintain your blonde hair.

 Avoid Hard Water

 Add a water filter to the house if your area has hard water.
-That way, you keep off the minerals that dye your blonde hair.
+That way, you keep out the minerals that can dye your blonde hair.
 If a whole house water system is too expensive, invest in a showerhead filter.

 Protect From Chlorine